katastic/dlawn/notes/questions.md

+don't classes automatically have a super pointer or parent pointer?
+So do the component types need to be sent a pointer?
+Also do they need to be TEMPLATES and do they need to be CLASSes so we have to heap allocate them? maybe try structs

+we probably should setup a logic timer and have it have precedence over graphics. but if we frame lock at 30 fps, how are
+	we doing graphics?
+Unless we're doing some sort of client-side prediction / extrapolation by continuing to update velocities there's nothing changing between frames.
+So keep 60 Hz logic, but skip frames if we have to?

 move molto code to all use the actual internal function since all Allegro 5 functions just chain call to it anyway: